jean-pierreBoth/edgecluster/Results.md

 The nmi are not good but Higgs data are not clusterizable.

-Using the *kmean* provided by the Julia package [clustering](https://juliastats.org/Clustering.jl/stable/algorithms.html) we get a cost (inertia) of 1.53 10^8 in  cpu time of 304s and sys time of 64s for the partition of size 200.
+We used the *kmean* provided by the Julia package [clustering](https://juliastats.org/Clustering.jl/stable/algorithms.html) to compute l2 cost (**inertia**) for for the 3 partiton sizes.
-We also an extrapolated l2 cost (inertia) to barycenter of each cluster defined by medoids as in kmean to see how far a cost computed from medoid affectation can be from standard *kmean* result.
+We also computed an extrapolated kmean cost (inertia) by computing inertia of dispatching points to barycenter of each cluster defined by medoids as in kmean to see how far a cost computed from medoid affectation can be from standard *kmean* result.

 | partition size | kmean inertia (Julia) | cpu(s), sys(s) | cost l2 extrapolated |
 | :------------: | :-------------------: | :------------: | :------------------: |